dimitri/pgloader/pgloader.1.md

 The `.dat` file is formated in PostgreSQL the text COPY format as documented in [http://www.postgresql.org/docs/9.2/static/sql-copy.html#AEN66609]().

+# A NOTE ABOUT PERFORMANCES

+pgloader has been developped with performances in mind, to be able to cope with ever growing needs in loading large amounts of data into PostgreSQL.

+The basic architecture it uses is the old Unix pipe model, where a thread is responsible for loading the data (reading a CSV file, querying MySQL, etc) and fills pre-processed data into a queue.
+Another threads feeds from the queue, apply some more *transformations* to the input data and stream the end result to PostgreSQL using the COPY protocol.

+When given a file that the PostgreSQL `COPY` command knows how to parse, and if the file contains no erroneous data, then pgloader will never be as fast as just using the PostgreSQL `COPY` command.

+Note that while the `COPY` command is restricted to read either from its standard input or from a local file on the server's file system, the command line tool `psql` implements a `\copy` command that knows how to stream a file local to the client over the network and into the PostgreSQL server, using the same protocol as pgloader uses.

 # COMMANDS

 pgloader support the following commands: